 Two new investments in Gavi’s INFUSE accelerator programme to help scale up innovative solutions that can help reach every child with vaccines were also announced at the event in Yokohama:

 Gavi, the Vaccine Alliance is a public-private partnership that helps vaccinate half the world’s children against some of the world’s deadliest diseases.
 Since its inception in 2000, Gavi has helped to immunise a whole generation – over 760 million children – and prevented more than 13 million deaths, helping to halve child mortality in 73 developing countries.
 Gavi also plays a key role in improving global health security by supporting health systems as well as funding global stockpiles for Ebola, cholera, meningitis and yellow fever vaccines.
 After two decades of progress, Gavi is now focused on protecting the next generation and reaching the unvaccinated children still being left behind, employing innovative finance and the latest technology – from drones to biometrics – to save millions more lives, prevent outbreaks before they can spread and help countries on the road to self-sufficiency.
 Learn more at www.gavi.org and connect with us on Facebook and Twitter.

 The Vaccine Alliance brings together developing country and donor governments, the World Health Organization, UNICEF, the World Bank, the vaccine industry, technical agencies, civil society, the Bill & Melinda Gates Foundation and other private sector partners.
 View the full list of donor governments and other leading organizations that fund Gavi’s work here.

-The Investment Opportunity for the 2021-2025 period highlights the Alliance’s ambition to build on its success by providing the most comprehensive package of protection yet.
+The 2021-2025 Investment Opportunity highlights the Alliance’s ambition to build on its success by providing the most comprehensive package of protection yet.